You will find information about the following on this page:

 Advance at College — Dual Enrollment

 The Advance at College program offers motivated and academically-talented 11th and 12th grade Philadelphia students the opportunity to take developmental and/or college-level courses while still attending high school and seeks to facilitate a successful transition from high school to college.
 General College fees are waived for students in the program.
 Advance at College students are not eligible for financial aid.
-A special admissions application must be completed and signed by parent/guardian and school principal.
+A special admissions application must be completed and signed by either "the" or "a" parent/guardian and school principal.
 Entrance into the program is determined by the College’s placement test.
 Tuition is discounted for Advance at College students.
 For more information about Advance at College, please call 215-751-8585 or visit us online.

 Advanced College Experience (ACE)